ActualAngel1/RpnToSource/README.md

 in its nature the bytecode is very similar to rpn so i assumed all bytecode expression code as valid rpn code and converted it to an ast, and from there, to valid source code.

+The pipeline:
+Main is used to get an RPN expression from the console forwards the RPN to a lexer to produce tokens -> token printer in main ->
+Tokens to ast ->
+ast printer in main ->
+Ast to source code ->
+source code print in main.

 The algorithm:
 This is a very basic algorithm I came up with on 3 hours of sleep The grouping inferring algorithm will probably be precedence anomaly detection, with inspiration from the shunting yard algorithm,